bs5389/MTA_WaitTime/README.md

 All three CSVs needed to run the code have been included!

 Route Line Data was pulled from 2016 NYU Data Repository: https://geo.nyu.edu/catalog/nyu-2451-34758

+The Zipped Project Folder is included as well!
+Labelled FINAL BLOG